-Work is ongoing in earnest on the Ancient Christian Study Bible (ACSB).
-When complete, the volume will be published by Oxford University Press (OUP).1
+Work is ongoing in earnest on the Ancient Christian Study Bible (ACSB).1 The completed volume will be published by Oxford University Press (OUP).

-Different study Bibles have different emphases in the resources they give their readers.
-The ACSB focuses on annotations that summarize the first Christian millennium’s major interpretations of each passage.
+Different study Bibles provide their readers different resources.
+The ACSB focuses on notes that summarize the first Christian millennium’s major interpretations of each passage.

 The project aims to